amsichani/amsichani.github.io/presentations.md

 <h2>2022</h2>
-<li>““Forever or 5 years”: Sustainability planning for Digital Research Infrastructure for Arts and Humanities”, Open and Engaged Conference 2022: Climate research in GLAM, digital infrastructure and skills to open collections, 24/10/2022, The British Library, UK</li>
+<li> (invited panelist) '“Forever or 5 years”: Sustainability planning for Digital Research Infrastructure for Arts and Humanities', Open and Engaged Conference 2022: Climate research in GLAM, digital infrastructure and skills to open collections, 24/10/2022, The British Library, UK</li>

 <li> ‘Born-digital literary archives and the future literary’, Digital Poetry/Media Poetics conference ,17/9/2022, Princeton Center at Athens, Greece </li>